 The following financial data for each of the eight most recently completed quarters has been prepared in accordance with IFRS, and all such periods have been adjusted to reflect the impact of discontinued operations, as applicable.
-Although the presentation currency for each period presented below is currently the U.S. dollar, all 2015 quarters were initially presented in Canadian dollars.
+Although the presentation currency for each period presented below is currently the U.S. dollar, the fourth quarter of 2015 was initially presented in Canadian dollars.